-Financial services will use students' Baker College email accounts to contact students regarding changes to financial aid and account balances.
+Baker College email accounts will be used to contact students regarding changes to financial aid and account balances.
 It is very important to read these notices to ensure knowledge of financial aid requirements and account status.
 The emails will alert students to balance due amounts, refund status, adjustment to tuition charges resulting from withdrawal calculations, financial aid documents needed, financial aid awards, loan eligibility, and loan postings to student accounts.